General-Cerberus/Martin/EXCEL_Search.md

 			' Set the destination row counter
 			destRow = 1

-			' Loop through each cell in the source column (Column A in this case) For Each cell In sourceWs.Range("Y1:Y" & lastRow) mainString = cell.Value
+			' Loop through each cell in the source column (Column Y in this case) For Each cell In sourceWs.Range("Y1:Y" & lastRow)  'Remplace Y with the Collumn that contains species name(or whatever you wanna search through) mainString = cell.Value
 	    		position = InStr(mainString, searchPhrase)
 	    		If position > 0 Then